RikuVan/svelte-custom-stores-demo/README.md

 ## Combining actions with immutable state

 We are getting close to where we would like to be, but to be honest I would personally not use anything we have seen so far as is.
-What I would like to do is have the guarantees that come with being limited to flux-like actions with a type and payload together with Immer's goodness, without all the boilerplate that comes with Redux.
+What I would like to do is have the guarantees that come with actions with a certain shape, like a type and payload in the Flux spec, together with Immer's goodness, without all the boilerplate that comes with Redux.
 Taking inspiration from a react hook I like called [useMethods](https://github.com/pelotom/use-methods), let's try to achieve something similar.

 ```js
 import {writable} from "svelte/store"